 “Operations” mean work.
 Doing your job.
 For wind turbine workers, it mean rope access.
 For arborists, it means accessing the limbs with your tools…chainsaw and handsaw.
-For police and military, it means accessing a site to access a suspect, conduct surveillance, provide a distraction to facilitate an internal entry, gain entry unopposed, extract a hostage via vertical egress, intercept an active shooter, use ropes to access a criminal facility in the wilderness and either gain intelligence or take it down and exfil via a similar route, etc. For wilderness tactical teams, it sometimes means using rope to cut sign via traversing terrain features and leap froggng ahead of suspects, approach criminal facilities in the back country that are heavily armed via canyons and cliffs to recon for a subsequent assault, or deal with vertical protestors like tree sitters, logging operations bobby traps with monopods, or bridge protests to stop shipping, etc. Tactical operations can range from high rise building entry, suicide bridge jumper interventions, to back country vertical or mountaineering operations, vertical protestors in trees or under bridges, to facility penetration, access for demolitions (sappers), etc.
+For police and military, it means accessing a site to contact a suspect, conduct surveillance, provide a distraction to facilitate an internal entry, gain entry unopposed, extract a hostage via vertical egress, intercept an active shooter, use ropes to access a criminal facility in the wilderness and exfil via a similar route, etc. For wilderness tactical teams, it sometimes means using rope to cut sign via traversing terrain features and leap frogging ahead of suspects, approach armed criminal facilities in the back country via canyons and cliffs to recon for a subsequent assault, or deal with vertical protestors like tree sitters, logging operations aerial blockades with monopods, or bridge protests to stop shipping, etc. Tactical operations can range from high rise building entry, suicide bridge jumper interventions, to back country vertical or mountaineering operations, vertical protestors in trees or under bridges, to facility penetration, access for demolitions (sappers), etc.

-“Rescue” means using rope to rescue someone on a vertical surface or suspended by rope.
-It can be one of your own, a civilian, or a protestor or criminal, who is rope borne, that things went wrong for.
+“Rescue” means using rope to rescue someone on a vertical surface or suspended by rope, be it one of your own, a civilian, or a protestor or criminal, who is rope borne, that things went wrong for.